Avaiga/taipy-doc/docs/manuals/deployment/linux/redhat.md

     This configuration is only for HTTP.
 If you need an HTTPS connection, please read the [Nginx documentation](https://nginx.org/en/docs/http/configuring_https_servers.html).

-## Open firewall
+## Open the firewall

-Your application is ready to receive traffic from the Internet but your firewall still block the communication.
+Your application is ready to receive traffic from the Internet but your firewall still blocks the communication.
 Open the _http_ port that is (i.e. port _80_):
 ```
 sudo firewall-cmd --zone=public --add-port=80/tcp --permanent